aminography/WorldCitiesApp/README.md

 # World Cities App

-This is a sample project which shows how to deal with prefix search for large amount od records, such as cities of the world.
+This is a sample project which shows how to deal with prefix search for large amount of records, such as cities of the world.
 To achieve this, I have implemented the [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) data structure and used it in an application with a Clean Architecture organization.
 In this document I will explain the points about the data structure and architecture.